abbottLane/local-word-discovery-emnlp/README.md

 The implementation of the FST for word discovery can be seen in `grammar/kunwok-acceptor.xfst`.
 In particular the last line, `regex  [[[ "-":? ]* [0:" "] [FullGrammar .o. wspace].l [0:" "] [ "-":? ]*] .o.
 NoisyPhones].i;`, extends what is otherwise a standard morphological analyzer to spot possible words in a string of phones, given a certain phonemic flexibility.
 Spotted words are printed in the output, with characters not belonging to the spotted word transduced to the `-` symbol.

 One shortcoming of this approach is that the FST assumes that the known lexemes are aligned and imputed into the phone sequence.
-Further word will explore ways of doing local word discovery without explicit alignments provided a priori.
+Further work will explore ways of doing local word discovery without explicit alignments provided a priori.

 A more user-friendly python implementation of LWD is currently under development.
 Check back later for a link to that work.